 Mitochondrial DNA (mtDNA) is often used in studies of phytogeography, but the patterns in mtDNA and nuclear DNA often differ (a pattern called “cytonuclear discordance”).
 One possible reason is natural selection: variation in mtDNA is often assumed to be neutral to selection, but given the linked inheritance of mtDNA genes and their vital roles in metabolism it is plausible that selection plays a role.
 We have published theoretical examinations of why mtDNA can show phytogeographic structure (PDF1, PDF2), and our studies of natural variation in mtDNA have also produced evidence consistent with adaptation of mtDNA (PDF1, Link2, PDF3).

 Greenish warblers in Asia show how geographic variation can be used to reconstruct how two species can arise from one.
 Click here to learn more about this ring species.
 Collaborators include Trevor Price, Staffan Bensch, Liz Scordato, Jessica Irwin, and Miguel Alcaide.
-Early work on this system emphasized song and mtDNA variation (PDF, PDF).
+Early work on this system emphasized song and mtDNA variation (PDF1, PDF2).
 More recently, we have used genomic analysis to clarify patterns of relationships around the ring and to infer the role of introgression and parallel selection in causing islands of differentiation (Link1, Link2).
 MSc student Caleigh Charlebois is currently analyzing the distribution of repetitive elements in the greenish warbler genome, examining how the abundances and types of repetitive elements vary around the ring.